- 1 minute to read

-Self Help: Self Help is a collection of related content that is displayed to users within your application.
-The content could include walkthroughs, links, video links and help text.
-It is launched by clicking the Self Help tab on your application.
-Self Help enables users to find the necessary product related information - all by themselves.
+Self Help: Self Help is a collection of related content displayed to users within your application.
+The content could include flows, article links, video links, and help text.
+This widget is launched by clicking the Self Help tab on your application.
+Self Help includes the ability to search and find product related information.

-SLA: Service Level Agreement is a commitment to ensure an average monthly availability for all production systems is greater than 99.9%.
+SLA: The Whatfix Service Level Agreement is a commitment to ensure an average monthly availability for all production systems of greater than 99.9%.
 For more information, see Whatfix Service Level Agreement.

-Self-Hosted Deployment: The Self-Hosted Deployment is a recent offering in which the Whatfix platform, as well as the content created on it, is hosted on a customer's private network
+Self-Hosted Deployment: The Self-Hosted Deployment is a recent offering in which the Whatfix platform, as well as the content created on it, is hosted on a customer's private network.

 Smart Context: Smart Context is a way to automatically display relevant content to your users.
-Content is automatically tagged and segmented based on which screen the workflow is being created on.
-This saves a considerable amount of time and helps show the right content to the right user.
+Content is automatically tagged and segmented based on which screen the workflow has been created.
+This saves a considerable amount of time and helps ensure the right content is served to the right user.

-Smart Pop Up: A smart way to display notifications to users in your application.
+Smart Pop-Up: This is a widget that enables you to display notifications to users in your application.

-Task List: The Task List is a widget that gives you the ability to assign a list of topics that users must complete as part of a training program.
+Task List: The Task List is a widget that gives you the ability to assign a list of topics users must complete as part of a training program.

-Themes: The look and feel of various user interfaces you can configure globally across the Whatfix application.
+Themes: Themes dictate the look and feel of various user interfaces you can configure globally across the Whatfix platform.

-Whatfix cloud server: The cloud server is what was used initially to host all content that is created on Whatfix.
-Most customers have moved to host content on CDN Servers that ensure faster and better customer experiences.
+Whatfix Cloud Server: The cloud server was used initially to host all content created on the Whatfix platform.
+Most customers have transitioned to host content on CDN Servers to enable a better and faster customer experience.

-Versioning: The ability to save and view an older version of a Whatfix walkthrough.
+Versioning: Versioning is the ability to save and view an older version of a Whatfix flow.

-Video: A video output is one of the possible outputs that can be generated after creating a walkthrough.
-The video does not contain audio and audio can be added later using third party software.
+Video: A video is one of the possible outputs that can be generated after creating a flow.
+Whatfix automatically converts the text in each step to generate and include audio.